Police: Fort Smith Man Wanted After Shooting Brother

 FORT SMITH (KFSM) – Police are searching for a man wanted in a shooting Thursday(June 21) morning in Fort Smith.

 Marvin Rojas, 26, is believed to be armed and possibly dangerous, according to Sgt.
-Wendell Sampson.
+Wendall Sampson.

 Sampson said during their preliminary investigation they know the shooting started as a domestic dispute.